The-FireHub-Project-old/TheCore/docs/topics/wiki/Wiki Iterables.md

-> [!WARNING]
-            This function may return Boolean false, but may also return a non-Boolean value which evaluates to false.
-Please read the section on Booleans for more information.
-Use the === operator for testing the return value of this function.> [!NOTE]
-            The beginning of an array is indistinguishable from a bool false element.
-To make the distinction, check that the key() of the prev() element is not null.

 ### ### Rewind the internal array pointer

 _Method prev() behaves just like next(), except it rewinds the internal array pointer one place instead of